nail-e/nail-e.github.io/about.md

 ---
-layout: page
+layout: home
-title: About Me
+title: About
 permalink: /about/
 ---

+# About

 Hi, I'm Elian Rieza, or Eli.
 I'm an undergrad studying Computer Engineering at Purdue while working as a research assistant at Purdue's Rosen Center of Advanced Computing.